mothur/mothur.github.io/_wiki/cluster.split.md

 neighbor and nearest neighbor methods the cutoff should be significantly higher than the desired distance in the list file.
 We suggest cutoff=0.20.
-This will provide a boost in speed and less RAM will be required than if you didn\'t set the cutoff for reading in the matrix.
+This will provide a boost in speed and less RAM will be required than if you didn't set the cutoff for reading in the matrix.
 The cutoff can be set for the cluster command as follows:

     mothur > cluster.split(fasta=final.fasta, count=final.count_table, taxonomy=final.taxonomy, taxlevel=4, cutoff=0.05)